MoBakour/peeko/api.md

 Replace {{ fingerprint key }} with the stored user fingerprint key.

-If an account was found associated with the given fingerprint, a response with `hasAccount` set to true will be returned, as well as an `accounts` array with the user account objects that fall under the givern fingerprint.
-Otherwise, if no account was found under the given fingerprint, `hasAccount` will be set to false in the response object, and `accounts` will be an empty array.
+If an account was found associated with the given fingerprint, a response with `hasAccount` set to true will be returned, as well as an `accounts` array with the user account objects that fall under the givern fingerprint, and finally `tokens` array of objects, each object containing `userId` property for the account id, and `token` property with the token of that account.
+Otherwise, if no account was found under the given fingerprint, `hasAccount` will be set to false in the response object, and `accounts` & `tokens` will be an empty arrays.

 Expected **_Query Parameters_**: